Lara Croft: Sex symbol

 Male players have performed in-game actions to make Lara Croft repeatedly say phrases and view closer camera angles of her bust, while pornography featuring the character has been distributed via the internet.
 (Note: Several sources have claimed Croft being involved in pornography.)
 After the first game's release, rumours appeared on the internet about a cheat code to remove the character's clothes.
 Despite Core Design's denial of such a code, the rumour persisted, fuelled by manipulated nude images.
+While the developers were annoyed by the rumour, Eidos management viewed it as good publicity and internally recommended including it when new games were being developed.
 The rumour lingered by the time Legend was released.
-PlayStation Magazine featured an April Fool's parody of Croft and the rumoured code referred to as "Nude Raider".
+PlayStation Magazine featured an April Fool's parody of Croft and the rumoured code referred to as "Nude Raider."
 Fans developed software patches to remove Lara Croft's clothing in the personal computer game releases.

 "It was a defining moment for me as I watched her strut seductively across my screen and into the sex symbol status that would turn the gaming world on its head.
 Fast-forward eight years through the evolution of next-gen hardware, multimillion-dollar budgets, and massive acceptance of games in pop culture.
 Still, Lara Croft continues to personify an ongoing culture clash over gender, sexuality, empowerment, and objectification".